qmk/qmk_firmware/keyboards/hineybush/h88/readme.md

-For in-switch indicator LEDs, bridge the center pad of the J1 and J2 3-pad jumpers to the side with a dot.
-This is also illustrated with a small silk screen line.
+For in-switch indicator LEDs, bridge the center pad of the J1 and J2 3-pad jumpers follwing the small silk screen line.